 Girls are also encouraged to ride in competitions outside of the Schools’ League, and are acknowledged for achievements in these endeavours.

-Twenty-seventeen saw us hosting the 18th annual St Mary’s Investec Hockey Festival with 32 teams, from across Southern Africa, competing in four days of fast-paced hockey.
+Twenty-eighteen saw us hosting the 19th annual St Mary’s Investec Hockey Festival with 32 teams, from across Southern Africa and one for the United Kingdom, competing in four days of fast-paced hockey.

 To give our girls the opportunity to play as much hockey as possible, our teams play in two different leagues.
 Our A and B teams play in the Grays League and our C and D teams play in the Malik League.
 We have a coaching staff of nine, who take care of the 14 St Mary’s teams.

-The netball coaches, captains and players are working hard to produce top-class netball players.
+The netball coaches, captains and players always work hard to produce top-class netball players.

 The girls generally attend two camps, one in the last week of the August/September school holiday and the other in January, just before school resumes.
 Training sessions take the form of water-based training at the Victoria Lake Club in Germiston, and land-based training in the ergo room at school.